Socrats/randomize-apps-otree/README.md

 ## Acknowledgements

-If you find this repository useful, please start it on Github, and cite it in your articles with BibTeX:
+If you find this repository useful, please star it on Github, and cite it in your articles with BibTeX:

 ```TeX
 @software{elias_fernandez_2025_14763626,